How to Prepare Year-End Accounts

 Depreciation is posted on the balance sheet and the profit and loss statement.

 Assets should be categorised and depreciated as a group.
-For example:
+Typical asset groups are:

 Debit depreciation expense (P&L) 500